Ekaterina-Sinkova/lad_ai_review_bot/README.md

 4. Prepare .xlsx file for testing.
 Note that it should contain column `review` with texts for analysis

-4. Run the test with command
+4. Run the test with command (put your actual file_path)
 ```
 python model.py --file_path=./data/test.xlsx